jozefg/effective-topos/README.md

 A collection of disjoint notes about topics I find interesting in categorical realizability, especially those surrounding semantics of logic in the effective topos.

+Nothing is finished.
+Making this repo public is me admitting that I probably won't every make it more finished.